Nyemse/SPEARHEAD/README.md

 ## Special Thanks

-@00scorpion00 : Creator of ACS, a system that I have spenty countless hours modifying and playing with.
+@00scorpion00 : Creator of ACS, a system that I have spent countless hours modifying and playing with.
 Also the developer of Operations: Siege, check it out in his primary group!

 @Archeximus : Creator of amazing combat systems and a huge inspiration to me.